 ffmpeg -i proRes422.mov -hide_banner -vf "v360=input=e:output=ball:pitch=0:interp=cubic:w=2048:h=2048" -pix_fmt yuv420p ball.mp4

 pitch= 90 68 45 22 0 -22 -45 -68 -90The v360 filter has an alpha mask option: Build mask in alpha plane for all unmapped pixels by marking them fully transparent.
 Boolean value, by default disabled.
 Set to true with "alpha_mask=1".
-Apart from ball, orthographic and perspective format have unmapped pixels that produces working alpha, any more?
+Apart from ball, the orthographic and perspective format have unmapped pixels that produces working alpha, any more?

 ffmpeg -i proRes422.mov -hide_banner -vf "v360=input=e:output=ball:pitch=30:interp=cubic:w=2048:h=2048:alpha_mask=1" -c:v prores_ks -profile:v 4444 -alpha_bits 8 -bits_per_mb 8000 -pix_fmt yuva444p10le ball30alpha.mov

-ffmpeg -i proRes422.mov -i ball30alpha.mov -hide_banner -filter_complex "overlay=x=W=4096:y=H=2048:x=w=2048:y=h=2048:x=1024:y=0",zscale=1080:540 -pix_fmt yuv420p -c:v libx264 -color_primaries bt709 -colorspace bt709 -color_range tv -color_trc 709 -movflags +faststart -preset slow -crf 18 ball_overlay1080f.mp4
+ffmpeg -i proRes422.mov -i ball30alpha.mov -hide_banner -filter_complex "overlay=x=W=4096:y=H=2048:x=w=2048:y=h=2048:x=1024:y=0,zscale=1080:540" -pix_fmt yuv420p -c:v libx264 -color_primaries bt709 -colorspace bt709 -color_range tv -color_trc 709 -movflags +faststart -preset slow -crf 18 ball_overlay1080f.mp4